-Critical services are all up on the node and just a
+All critical services are up on the node; only a

-Critical service of one of many IP interfaces is down and
+A critical service on one of many IP interfaces is down; an

-interfaceDownis sent.
-All other services are not tested and no events are sent.
-The services are assumed to be unreachable.
+interfaceDownevent is sent.
+All other services are not tested, and no other events are sent.
+These services are assumed to be unreachable.

-All critical services on the node are down and just a
+All critical services on the node are down, and only a

-nodeDownis sent.
-All other services on the other IP interfaces are not tested and no events are sent.
-These services are assumed as unreachable.
+nodeDownevent is sent.
+All other services on the other IP interfaces are not tested, and no events are sent.
+These services are assumed to be unreachable.

-Horizon uses the critical service to correlate outages from services to a
+Meridian uses critical services to correlate outages to a

-This is a global configuration option of pollerd, defined in
+This is a global configuration setting for pollerd, and is defined in

 <poller-configuration threads="30" pathOutageEnabled="false" serviceUnresponsiveEnabled="false"> <node-outage status="on" (1) pollAllIfNoCriticalServiceDefined="true"> (2) <critical-service name="ICMP" /> (3) </node-outage>